icsa-caps/ccKVS/README.md

 * **Fully distributed strongly consistent protocols**: to efficiently handle writes while maintaining consistency of the caches.

+We briefly explain these ideas bellow, more details can be found in our Eurosys'18 [paper](https://dl.acm.org/citation.cfm?id=3190550 "Scale-Out ccNUMA paper")  and [slides](https://www.slideshare.net/AntoniosKatsarakis/scaleout-ccnuma-eurosys18 "Scale-Out ccNUMA slides").

 ## Symmetric Caching
 * Every node contains an identical cache storing the hottest keys in the cluster
 * Uniformly spread the requests to all of the nodes